jeremmfr/terraform-provider-junos/docs/resources/ospf_area.md

   Configure context identifier in support of edge protection.
   Conflict with `no_context_identifier_advertisement`.
 - **inter_area_prefix_export** (Optional, List of String)
   Export policy for Inter Area Prefix LSAs.
+  `version` need to be `v3`.
 - **inter_area_prefix_import** (Optional, List of String)
   Import policy for Inter Area Prefix LSAs.
+  `version` need to be `v3`.
 - **network_summary_export** (Optional, List of String)
   Export policy for Type 3 Summary LSAs.
+  `version` need to be `v2`.
 - **network_summary_import** (Optional, List of String)
   Import policy for Type 3 Summary LSAs.
+  `version` need to be `v2`.
 - **no_context_identifier_advertisement** (Optional, Boolean)
-  Disable context identifier advertisments in this area.
+  Disable context identifier advertisements in this area.
   Conflict with `context_identifier`.
 - **nssa** (Optional, Block)
   Configure a not-so-stubby area.